NabiilahArdini/UnsupervisedLearning/quiz.md

 # 2. K-Means Clustering

 Data clustering is a common data mining technique to create clusters of data that can be identified as "data with the same characteristics".
-Before performing data clustering, you will need to remove the identified *outlier* based the previous individual PCA plot.
-The observation with **coffeeId 1082** is a fairly extending outlier compared to the rest of the observation.
-Remove the observation from our initial dataset and once again scale the data.
+Before performing data clustering, you will need to remove the identified *outliers* based on the previous individual PCA plot.
+The observation with **coffee ID (row) 1082** is a fairly extending outlier compared to the rest of the observation.
+Remove this observation from our initial dataset and once again scale the data.

+*Note: You may want to store the scaled data in a new object for we will still need the original data for the cluster profiling analysis.*

 ```
 # your code here